awsdocs/amazon-aurora-user-guide/doc_source/MonitoringOverview.md

 1. If you want CloudWatch to send you an email when the alarm state is reached, for **Whenever this alarm:**, choose **State is ALARM**\.
 For **Send notification to:**, choose an existing SNS topic\.
 If you choose **Create topic**, you can set the name and email addresses for a new email subscription list\.
 This list is saved and appears in the field for future alarms\.
 **Note**
 If you use **Create topic** to create a new Amazon SNS topic, the email addresses must be verified before they receive notifications\.
 Emails are only sent when the alarm enters an alarm state\.
-If this alarm state change happens before the email addresses are verified, they do not receive a notification\.
+If this alarm state change happens before the email addresses are verified, they don't receive a notification\.

 1. At this point, the **Alarm Preview** area gives you a chance to preview the alarm you’re about to create\.
 Choose **Create Alarm**\.